4 Unforgettable Things to do in Cozumel

 Luxury: The Westin Cozumel is a great place to stay if you want some luxury, but not an all-inclusive stay.
 The rooms are brightly decorated with free Wi-Fi, balconies, and minibars.
 Both of the restaurants have terraces with ocean views and amazing sunsets in the evening, so make sure to make a dinner reservation!

 All-Inclusive: Cozumel Palace is one of the best all-inclusive resorts on the island.
 Booking all-inclusive while in Cozumel is a popular choice for those who plan to spend more time at the hotel than out and about.
 All the rooms are suites with terraces and separate living areas.
-Your nightly price includes all meals, drinks, snorkeling, live entertainment, and dinners at the separate hotel restaurants with an advanced reservation.
+Your nightly price includes all meals, drinks, snorkeling, live entertainment, and dinners at separate hotel restaurants with an advanced reservation.

 Best Restaurants in Cozumel

-Señor Frog’s is one of my favorite places in Cozumel even though they actually have one in my hometown in Florida!
-The drinks are amazing and the menu has choices for local food as well as Mexican food that is more Americanized.
+Señor Frog’s is one of my favorite places in Cozumel, even though they actually have one in my hometown in Florida!
+The drinks are amazing, and the menu has choices for local food as well as Mexican food that is more Americanized.
 There’s almost always live entertainment and a funky gift shop to check out.

 Azul Madera is one of the most popular spots for steak and seafood.
 I recommend the grilled octopus or one of the wood oven pizzas.
 They also have homemade lasagnas and an amazing lemon pie.